 A home health agency must be Medicare certified.
 Make sure you have this in writing before hiring an agency for your Medicare home health care needs.

 A patient must be unable to leave home safely without help.
 So yes, being homebound is necessary.
-However leaving home to go to a church service or to a doctor’s appointment does not disqualify a person for Medicare home health services.
+However, leaving home to go to a church service or to doctor’s appointment does not disqualify a person for Medicare home health services.

 Yes, as long as the service is prescribed by a physician and the patient qualifies under Medicare criteria, including homebound status.

 Medicare will cover nursing, physical/occupational therapy, speech therapy, social worker, and home health aid.